Grilling Safety Tips

 - All gas cylinders manufactured after April 2002 must have overfill protection devices (OPDs).
 OPDs shut off the flow of gas before capacity is reached, limiting the potential for release of propane gas if the cylinder heats up.
 You can easily identify OPDs by their triangular-shaped hand wheel.

-- Use only equipment bearing the mark of an independent testing laboratory.
-Follow the manufacturer’s instructions on how to set up the grill and maintain it.
+- Use only equipment bearing the mark of an independent testing laboratory and properly listed for the application (commercial, residential, etc.) Follow the manufacturer’s instructions on assembly, installation, use and maintenance.

 - Never store propane gas cylinders in buildings or garages.
 If you store a gas grill inside during the winter, disconnect the cylinder and leave it outside.

-If you live in a high-rise or multi-family dwelling, remember that cooking on unsprinklered balconies, with any flame-producing device, is prohibited by County Code.
+If you live in a high-rise or multi-family dwelling, remember that use or storage of open flame cooking devices is prohibited by County Code unless the building, and balcony or deck are protected by an automatic sprinkler system.
+Additionally, the use or storage of propane (LP gas) is prohibited in or on any building.
 Violations can result in jail time and a $2,500 fine.

 - Electric cookers